-On the “right side“, you have B and I because they don’t require you to make the money, so you are not limited to potential earnings as well as time.
+On the “right side“, you have B and I because they don’t require your presence to make money, so you are not limited to potential earnings.

 Let’s explain a little more about both sides and what kind of income you’re making!

 Quadrant E and S (Active Income)

 On the left side, you have quadrant E and S and they both belong in the active income category.
 You are pretty much trading hours for dollars and the odds are against you.
 First of all, it requires your input in order to make money, so how many hours can you work in a day?
 How much money can you really make from a job?

 On the right side, you have quadrant B and I, and they both belong in the passive income category.
 No longer will you need to be present to make money because things like your business, bonds, mutual funds, dividends will generate money for you.
 People on quadrant B and I don’t trade their hours for dollars because their money makes money for them.
 This is when you are able to make money in your sleep, while others are working their butts off to earn a living.